atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

     + FullyQualifiedErrorId : UnauthorizedAccess
 ```

 Oops!
 Remember the AppLocker document we found during our enumeration phase? `.ps1` files are restricted by AppLocker, so we won't be able to run scripts this way.
 But we know interactive Powershell actually works, since we used it in our initial exploit and right now in our shell.
-This means we can easily byppas AppLocker by simply using `IEX` and `Get-Content` like this:
+This means we can easily bypass AppLocker by simply using `IEX` and `Get-Content` like this:

 ```
 > Get-Content SharpHound.ps1 -raw | IEX